arkency/posts/posts/2019-11-02-unexpected-benefits-of-storing-commands.md

 You may be wondering: there are definitelly some pitfalls when it comes to making sure that stored commands are indeed what happened in the system.
 I won't cover this in detail, but you wanna be careful about:

-- attemted vs succeeded vs failed commands
+- attempted vs succeeded vs failed commands
 - db transactions when storing the commands

-But it's interesting to realize, that for this particular purpose, we didn't even need to have it all sorted out beforehand - the "MVP" still provided us some value, because we only cared about being able to reproduce the bug.
+But it's interesting to realize, that for this particular purpose, we didn't even need to have it all sorted out beforehand - the "MVP" still provided us with some value, because we only cared about being able to reproduce the bug.
 If we reproduced it, it didn't matter if there was a command that was wrongly stored.

 Another potential pitfall could matter if you happen to publish commands eg. in response to some events (possibly in process managers), ie. not as a direct result of user action.
 You may wanna differentiate between them, otherwise you may end up executing them twice in the test.
 In our case we made the distinction basing on *causation_id*.
 Read more: [correlation id and causation id in evented systems](https://blog.arkency.com/correlation-id-and-causation-id-in-evented-systems/).